ismayc/ismayc.github.io/ecots2016.md

 12:30 - 12:40:  Welcome and discussion of schedule

-12:45 - 1:15:  eCOTS Breakout Session - Assessment at scale: challenges and opportunities in assessment in large and small statistics courses (Julia L Parris)
+12:45 - 1:15:  eCOTS Recorded Breakout Session - GAISEing into the NEW Guidelines (Robert Carver, Megan Mocko, Jeff Witmer and Beverly Wood)

 1:25 - 1:55:  Using RStudio Server and GitHub for collaborative reproducible research and statistical analyses (Andrew Bray and Chester Ismay) - Live demonstration